-While it’s generally believed that blind hiring will decrease biases in the hiring process and lead to greater workplace diversity this is not always the case.
-If your goal is to reduce bias and increase diversity, read about insights from Webflow's Technical Recruiter on how they source and interview for diversity.
+While it’s generally believed that blind hiring processes will decrease biases in the hiring process and lead to greater workplace diversity this is not always the case.
+If your goal is to reduce bias and increase workforce diversity, read about insights from Webflow's Technical Recruiter on how they source and interview for diversity.

-Hiding information about candidates can make it difficult for employers to make judgement calls in terms of work history.
+Hiding information about candidates can make it difficult for employers to make judgment calls in terms of work history.
 An employer would have no way of knowing a gap in employment was due to maternity leave, for example, with such information hidden.
-It also makes it difficult to hire based around emotional intelligence and if the person would be able to work well with the team.
+It also makes it difficult to hire based on emotional intelligence and if the person would be able to work well with the team.
 Some feel it gets in the way of both the employer and the candidate being able to candidly interview the other, the employer to see if they would be a good fit for the role, and the candidate to get a better idea of who they will be working with.

 So What’s the Verdict on Blind Hiring?

-To successfully use blind hiring it’s important to set achievable goals, timelines, and keep in mind what you are actually trying to accomplish.
+To successfully use blind hiring it’s important to set achievable goals and keep in mind what you are actually trying to accomplish.
 This can mean deciding which information is hidden and which remains in plain sight.
 In some cases having initial blind screenings might be enough for one company while another might find more merit in keeping everything hidden until the very final stages.
 Blind hiring can only go so far.
 At some point candidates should feel their differences are not simply tolerated but have value on their own and are celebrated.

 In some cases what is needed is a wider cultural audit of a company to find out if it is biased, and if so how might it be best mitigated.
 Bias training and awareness is a good place to start, but wider cultural change must be supported on all levels of management if it is to lead to any meaningful change.

 There’s less chance of bias if hiring decisions are made between a panel of people who will have to explain why or why not each candidate is suitable.
 This hiring panel should ideally be a diverse group of people themselves.
-Nothing is more discouraging than hearing a company talk about how diverse and inclusive it is and then seeing an all white group across the interview table.
+Nothing is more discouraging than hearing a company talk about how diverse and inclusive it is and then seeing an all-white group across the interview table.